Mark Wigglesworth: Biography

+In 2018, the Adelaide Symphony Orchestra appointed Wigglesworth as its principal guest conductor.
+In November 2021, the Bournemouth Symphony Orchestra announced the appointment of Wigglesworth as its next principal guest conductor, with immediate effect.
+In March 2024, the Bournemouth Symphony Orchestra announced the appointment of Wigglesworth as its next chief conductor, effective with the 2024-2025 season, with an initial contract of four years.
+In May 2024, the Adelaide Symphony Orchestra announced the appointment of Wigglesworth as its next chief conductor, effective January 2025, with an initial contract of three years.

 Wigglesworth has recorded commercially for such labels as BIS.
 In 2018, Faber & Faber published Wigglesworth's book The Silent Musician: Why Conducting Matters.
-In November 2021, the Bournemouth Symphony Orchestra announced the appointment of Wigglesworth as its next principal guest conductor, with immediate effect.

 Wigglesworth is married to the University College London archaeologist Annemieke Milks.
 The couple have a daughter and live in Sussex.
+He is not related to the conductor Ryan Wigglesworth.